YINTANGNI/Robot-sorting-system/README.md

 The package corvin_manipulator is used to display interface in remote control terminal.<br>
 The package p3dx_navigation contains the configuration files for mobile robot.<br>

-To run the program, the steps are following:<br>
+To run the robot system, the steps are following:<br>
 Mobile robot:<br>
     $ roscore<br>
     $ roslaunch p3dx_navigation pioneer.launch<br>